Adel-Aref/Digybite/README.md

 ***************************************************
  I added the features and added some bouns like

- 1- expanding description in details screen
+ 1- expanding description in details screen "See More"
  2- network layer
  3- change game background in favorite list
  4- two schemes for handling develop and release modes